One Of The Best Ways To Engage Millennials Is Music

 steve-aoli-hakkasan-las-vegas-650-430.jpg

-Using his presence at Hakkasan, Steve Aoki launched his most recent albums Neon Future I and II which both topped the charts and selling over 50,000 copies with hit single I Love It When You Cry reaching almost 30 million Spotify plays as of May 2016.
+Using his presence at Hakkasan, Steve Aoki launched his most recent albums Neon Future I and II which both topped the charts and sold over 50,000 copies with the hit single I Love It When You Cry reaching almost 30 million Spotify plays as of May 2016.

-No doubt his long-tern residency in Las Vegas has had a beneficial effect for both Aoki and the nightclub.
+No doubt his long-term residency in Las Vegas has had a beneficial effect for both Aoki and the nightclub.

 Music Is Still A Huge Part Of Our Lives - And Growing